 What is the Treatment?

 If you've been experiencing pain and other symptoms of thumb arthritis that have not improved after a while, it's best to see a doctor or physical therapist.
 In order to reach a diagnosis, they will perform a complete evaluation by taking down your history, performing an examination, and assessing your thumb function.
 X-rays are not usually needed, but they are given in some cases as well.
-If it's found that you have thumb arthritis, your doctor or physical therapist will most likely recommend conservative (non-surgical) home remedy treatments.
+If it's found that you have thumb arthritis, your doctor or physical therapist will most likely recommend conservative (non-surgical) home remedies.
 This will usually consist of:

 - Ice: apply ice or a cold compress to the base of the thumb for 10-15 minutes, a few times a day to relieve swelling and pain